smart-data-lake/smart-data-lake/docs/getting-started/part-2/environments.md

 ## Creating DEV configuration file

-The command above doesn't work yet, as we first need to create the `envConfig/dev.conf` file.
+The command above do anything new yet, as we first need to create the `envConfig/dev.conf` file.

 As part of this tutorial, let's make the following configurations customizable per environment:
 - database: The database name to be used in DeltaLakeTableDataObjects